Leoleojames1/Borchs_AI_Reading_List/readme.md

 ## [Introduction to ggml](https://huggingface.co/blog/introduction-to-ggml)

+ggml is a machine learning (ML) library written in C and C++ with a focus on Transformer inference.
+The project is open-source and is being actively developed by a growing community. ggml is similar to ML libraries such as PyTorch and TensorFlow, though it is still in its early stages of development and some of its fundamentals are still changing rapidly.

 ## [The 5 Most Under-Rated Tools on Hugging Face](https://huggingface.co/blog/unsung-heroes)

 Supercharge your AI projects with these hidden gems on Hugging Face!
 Learn how to use tools like ZeroGPU, Gradio API, and Nomic Atlas to build efficient and innovative applications.
 From cost-effective GPUs to semantic search, discover how to unlock the full potential of the Hugging Face Hub with this step-by-step guide.